AsmaaEssamSultan/Introduction-to-Scripting-in-Python/README.md

 # Introduction to Scripting in Python
-Introduction to Scripting in Python Specialization consist of 4 courses
+Introduction to Scripting in Python Specialization consists of 4 courses

 # First course: Python Programming Essentials